hanbollar/Odin/README.md

 Navigate to http://localhost:5650 on a browser that supports WebGL2
 ```

 *Note: Currently there is a camera bug.
-When the simulation-scene first loads to gray, slowly click and drag to the left with your mouse until the figures appear (this issue only occurs in the simulation scene)*
+When the simulation-scene first loads to gray, slowly click and drag to the left with your mouse until the figures appear (this issue only affects the `Simulation` and `Just_Marionette_Movement` modes)*

 #### Tested on:
 - Systems: